baco0611/ChuongTrinhDaoTao/README.md

 ```

 ## Front-end
 To run the frontend code, ensure that Node.js is installed on your computer.
-If not, you can download it from <a href="https://nodejs.org/en">Node.js</a>.
+If not, you can download it from <a target="_blank" href="https://nodejs.org/en">Node.js</a>.

 After installing and ensuring Node.js is installed on your machine, follow these steps: